arx/ArxLibertatis/README.md

 See the `arx --help` and `man arx` output for more details.

-The default directories can be adjusted with [additional build options](OPTIONS.md).
+The default directories can be adjusted with additional build options described in OPTIONS.md.

 ## Run